ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/animator.markdown

  # Why it exists

-Animator allows one to custom build complex animations through the Zero Editor using a graphical representation.
+Animator allows one to custom build complex animations through the Zilch Editor using a graphical representation.
 Using the Animator, one can create multiple Keyframes (explained below) of a component's properties on a timeline to achieve complex animation.

 These are some examples of the type of animation the Animator can do:
  -   Moving Platforms